camunda/camunda-sso-snippets/camunda-sso-weblogic-get-groups-from-container/README.md

-# Camunda BPM Webapp with SSO for Oracle WebLogic Server
+# Camunda Platform Webapp with SSO for Oracle WebLogic Server

-This project integrates a Single Sign On (SSO) mechanism into the CamundaBPM cockpit.
+This project integrates a Single Sign On (SSO) mechanism into the Camunda Platform cockpit.
 The main mechanic is done by the WebLogic implementation.
 Therefore, it is needed to configure an Active Directory and the WebLogic installation.

 ### Problem